 Who is responsible for Safeguarding in the Catholic Church?

 Everyone has a responsibility for Safeguarding and promoting the wellbeing of vulnerable people.
-In England & Wales overall responsibility sits with the Bishops Conference and the Conference of Religious.
+In England and Wales overall responsibility sits with the Bishops Conference and the Conference of Religious.

-It is a group of independent professional people, appointed by the Bishop, to oversee the implementation of Safeguarding Policies.
-The membership is made up of people with specific experience and expertise in Safeguarding issues and includes representatives from the Police, Safeguarding Organisations, Social Work, the Probation Service and the Clergy.
-The Commission meets regularly to discuss Policies and Procedures, receive reports from the Co-ordinator and Officer and when necessary to discuss investigations and other case work and prepare reports for the Bishop.
+The Sub-Comittee is a group of independent professional people, appointed by the Bishop, to oversee the implementation of Safeguarding Policies.
+The membership is made up of people with specific experience and expertise in Safeguarding issues and includes representatives from the Police, Social Care, the Probation Service, relevant Diocesan staff, Parish Safeguarding, the Clergy and Trustees.
+The Sub-Committee meets regularly to discuss Policies and Procedures, receive reports from the Co-ordinator and Officers and when necessary to discuss investigations and other case work and prepare reports for the Bishop.

 What does the Safeguarding Co-ordinator do?